notsointeresting/HalllDay/PLANNING.md

     - Add entrance animations for text and icons.
     - Increase contrast and saturation for better visibility from a distance.

-### 2. Stats Page & "Anonymous" Students ✅ COMPLETE
+### 2. Stats Page & "Anonymous" Students 🔄 IN PROGRESS
 **Goal:** Remove "Anonymous" student entries from stats and prioritize actual student data.

 - [ ] **Current Behavior Analysis**: